-The aggregate market value of voting stock held by non-affiliates of the registrant as of June 30, 2022 was approximately \$1.52 billion, based on the closing price of \$13.15 per share for the registrant's Class A common stock as reported for such date by Nasdaq Global Select Market.
-Shares of the registrant's Class A and B common stocks held by each executive officer, director and holder of 5% or more of the outstanding shares of Class A and B common stocks have been excluded in that such persons may be deemed to be affiliates.
+The aggregate market value of voting stock held by non-affiliates of the registrant as of June 30, 2023 was approximately \$2.91 billion, based on the closing price of \$17.58 per share for the registrant's Class A common stock as reported for such date by Nasdaq Global Select Market.
 This determination of affiliate status does not reflect a determination that such persons are affiliates of the registrant for any other purpose.

-As of February 16, 2023, the number of shares of the registrant's Class A common stock outstanding was 166,060,677 and the number of shares of the registrant's Class B common stock outstanding was 124,172,260.
+As of February 13, 2024, the number of shares of the registrant's Class A common stock outstanding was 218,138,784 and the number of shares of the registrant's Class B common stock outstanding was 79,798,510.